scriptsandthings/Jamf_things/Documentation/*Blogs and Links/ReadMe.md

-Helpful blogs and links, in no specific order (at this time)
+macOS administration and support focused blogs and links, in no specific order (at this time)

 https://isapplesiliconready.com/